Xenonesis/Brave-Brain/README.md

 4. Restart the app to refresh the service

 #### Background Service Stops
-1. Disable battery optimization for Brain Detox
+1. Disable battery optimization for Brave Brain
 2. Check if the app has been force-stopped
 3. Verify foreground service permissions
 4. Restart the device if issues persist